Javierenrique00/minio_Music_Server/README.md

 The idea is that you have your Music Library copied to a Minio server (just a bunch of .mp3 files in any folder structure), then the Minio Music Server program indexed all metadata from your music library when it detects a change in the library.
 The index is in a NDJSON format.

+The program works with Minio and also with Amazon S3 storage.
+The difference is that in Minio it detects the changes in the music Library.
+With S3 you run the program each time the library changes to reindex the music library.

 I made a Android program to read the index and download music from your Minio server.
-(Android program is in developer stage, free version available)
+(Android program is in developer stage, free version available) https://play.google.com/store/apps/details?id=com.mundocreativo.javier.tabmusicminio

 Thanks to: